data-and-design/data-and-design.github.io/classes/4871/course-logistics.md

 Please refer to the following information about CU Boulder Disability Services.

 ### Accommodation for Disabilities, Temporary Medical Conditions, and Medical Isolation
 If you qualify for accommodations because of a disability, please submit your accommodation letter from Disability Services to your faculty member in a timely manner so that your needs can be addressed.
 Disability Services determines accommodations based on documented disabilities in the academic environment.
-Information on requesting accommodations is located on the Disability Services website.
+Information on requesting accommodations is located on the [Disability Services website](https://www.colorado.edu/disabilityservices/).
 Contact Disability Services at [303-492-8671](tel:3034928671) or [DSinfo@colorado.edu](mailto:DSinfo@colorado.edu)  for further assistance.
 If you have a temporary medical condition, see [Temporary Medical Conditions](https://www.colorado.edu/disabilityservices/students/temporary-medical-conditions) on the Disability Services website.

+If you have a temporary illness, injury or required medical isolation for which you require adjustment, please review the Attendance Policy below and contact the instructor.

 # Policies